jsonh-org/Jsonh/README.md

 ```

 > [!NOTE]
-> Since fractional exponents (e.g. `1e3.4`) can be irrational, implementations may choose an arbitrary precision, including truncating the exponent to an integer.
+> Since numbers with fractional exponents (e.g. `1e3.4`) are often irrational, implementations may choose an arbitrary precision.
 > As such, fractional exponents should be avoided.

 ### Comments